ideasonpurpose/wp-theme-addons/README.md

 #### Version 0.0.5

 This repository contains JavaScript add-ons for the WordPress Block Editor.

-This is currently private and under continual development, so it is distributed via GitHub Packages (not npm) using the @ideasonpurpose namespace.
+The project is currently private and under continual development.

-Packages are distributed via GitHub Packages, ensuring secure and private distribution within your organization.

 ## Installation

-To use this package in your WordPress projects, install it directly from the Git repository using SSH.
+To use this package in your WordPress projects, install it with npm directly from the Git repository using SSH.

+Some blocks contain additional Sass styles which should be loaded into front-end stylesheet.

 ### Prerequisites